ROCKYBH7/ROCKYBH7/README.md

 ### ⚡ Fun Fact

-I bridge the gap between **technology and real-world applications** — from detecting fraud to predicting car prices, and even applying AI to **Formula 1 racing performance analytics**.
+I bridge the gap between **technology and real-world applications** — from detecting fraud to predicting car prices, and even applying AI to **Formula 1 racing analytics**.

----

-> “Every dataset hides a story – my mission is to tell it with code, models, and innovation.”
+> “Every dataset hides a story — my mission is to tell it with code, models, and innovation.”